-But the company’s legacy lives on, with new ventures announced for 2019
+The Ragroof Players have disbanded – but the company’s legacy lives on, with new ventures announced for 2019.

 Dorothy Max Prior will continue to create outdoor arts and site-responsive performance and installation under her own name; and participatory dance events under that of her alter-ego, Dorothy’s Shoes, who will present The Ragroof Tea Dance in 2019.

-The Ragroof Players today announced that on 31 December 2018 the four directors would disband the company, ending a highly successful twelve-year run of working together on street theatre shows, site-responsive performances, and community-engaged projects, which have included: Bridges y Puentes, Happy Feet, Shall We Dance, The Ragroof Tea Dance, and a large number of community-specific commissions over the years.
+The Ragroof Players disbanded on 31 December 2018, ending a highly successful twelve-year run of working together on street theatre shows, site-responsive performances, and community-engaged projects, which have included: Bridges y Puentes, Happy Feet, Shall We Dance, The Ragroof Tea Dance, and a large number of community-specific commissions over the years.

 The co-directors would like to thank all of the many festivals, venues, and other bookers; our funders Arts Council England, National Lottery, Heritage Lottery Fund, and numerous local authorities; and all the other supporters of the company.
 Most of all, we would like to thank our audiences: accessibility, integration and participation have been core to Ragroof’s work over the years – our audiences have always been at the heart of what we do.

 See contacts page for the former Ragroof directors’ contacts for future projects.